 An Energy Emergency Alert 3 (EEA 3) is issued when the California Independent System Operator (CAISO) is unable to meet minimum Contingency Reserve requirements for electricity and a load interruption—otherwise known as a power outage—is imminent or in progress.
 These emergencies are issued by the CAISO.

-CAISO will typically order the state's utilities, including PG&E, to reduce electrical load by turning off service immediately in order to prevent larger outages on the grid.
-Due to the emergency nature of these outages, we will not be able to give advance warning to customers.
+The CAISO will typically order the state's utilities, including PG&E, to reduce electrical load by initiating rotating outages to prevent larger outages on the grid.
+Due to the emergency nature of these outages, we may not be able to give advance warning to customers.

 If your block is called, you'll experience an outage of typically 1-2 hours.
 Once your outage is over, your block shouldn't be shut off for a rotating outage again until all the other blocks in PG&E's service territory have been called.

 Your block's shutoff time was pushed into the next timeslot because a shutoff wasn’t needed.
 For example, if your block was estimated to be shut off from 4-5 p.m. and a shutoff wasn't required, your block becomes first on the list for 5-6 p.m.
 This continues until the risk for outage passes completely or until rotating outages are enacted.

 The CAISO manages the power grid in California.
 PG&E, along with the San Diego Gas and Electric and Southern California Edison, are participating members in the CAISO.